patrickbr/pfxml/README.md

 # Pretty fast XML parser

-* Simple event-based XML parser with minimal copying.
+* Simple event-based XML parser with minimal copying, and minimal functionality :)
 * Designed for high-speed parsing of very large XML files (like OSM XML files).
-* Should be pretty fast.
+* Should be pretty fast, parsing speed is comparable to GNU grep (see below).

 ## Usage